4 Effective Hip Mobility Exercises For Happy Hips

 Cossak squat.

-Therefore, in order to have good hip mobility, you not only need to have flexibility in the contractile and non-contractile tissues surrounding the hip joint, but you also need to have adequate strength and neuromuscular control to access and capitalize on this range of motion in a usable way.
+Therefore, to have good hip mobility, you not only need to have flexibility in the contractile and non-contractile tissues surrounding the hip joint, but you also need to have adequate strength and neuromuscular control to access and capitalize on this range of motion in a usable way.

 One reason that it is important to perform a well-rounded hip mobility workout routine is that there are so many muscles that cross the hip joint and help control it (17 in total!), and the hip joint moves through all three planes of motion.